Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Background and Overview

 \paragraph{Sampling as source decoding.} To transform a plaintext string into a formatted ciphertext, we utilize the same technique as previous work on model-based steganography: encrypt the string, interpret this ciphertext as a source code for the distribution provided by the model, and ``decompress" it using standard source-coding algorithms.
 This procedure is more nuanced than it may appear because source-coding algorithms are designed in the \textit{forward} direction---given an input string, an optimal encoding for that string will uniquely decode to the same string---but model-based FTE applies these algorithms in the reverse order.

 The key challenge is that the ciphertext may not line up with any particular discrete source code implied by the model distribution(s), resulting in ambiguity at the end of the coding process.
-For example, one can sample a token from a Huffman tree by using the ciphertext bits to choose branches until a leaf is reached, but this process may run out of bits before fully traversing the tree on the final token.
-A similar problem occurs in arithmetic coding, where the remaining ciphertext bits may not have enough precision to unambiguously choose a final token.

-In either case, there are two options to ensure that the decoder terminates: pad the ciphertext with extra bits until a unique token can be chosen, or ignore any partially decoded output (effectively truncating those bits).
-Both options introduce ambiguity when the resulting format string is encoded during decryption since the encoder does not know \textit{a priori} how many bits were added to, or truncated from, the original ciphertext.
-If the ciphertext was produced by an authenticated encryption scheme then trial decryption can be used to resolve this ambiguity, as long as the expected number of trial decryptions required is small to avoid any substantial impact on security or efficiency.

-\paragraph{MBFTE using arithmetic coding.} As discussed in Section~\ref{sec:background:fte}, efficient FTE schemes can be constructed from (relaxed) ranking schemes for certain classes of formal languages.
-In our MBFTE construction, an arithmetic coding scheme over the generative model takes the role of the ranking scheme in mapping the domain of the cipher to the domain of the format.
-We use a fixed-precision arithmetic coding algorithm similar to those described by Rubin~\cite{Rubin:1979} and Howard \& Vitter~\cite{Howard:1992}; refer to Figure~\ref{algos} for a pseudocode description.
+We pad the ciphertext with extra bits to deal with this.

-The system is parameterized by a symbol length $r$, which denotes the bit length of each symbol (e.g. $r=8$ for byte strings) and coding length $\ell$ which determines the size of the coding range in symbols.
+\paragraph{MBFTE using arithmetic coding.} The system is parameterized by a symbol length $r$, which denotes the bit length of each symbol (e.g. $r=8$ for byte strings) and coding length $\ell$ which determines the size of the coding range in symbols.
 The precision of the coding state is therefore fixed at $r\cdot\ell$.

 The core of both encoding and decoding is a loop which (1) adjusts the coding range based on the current token, (2) rescales the coding range to shift out determined symbols, and (3) updates the model seed.
 When rescaling, the range may need to be "inverted" if it straddles a symbol boundary; $w$ keeps a count of symbols that were output in an inverted state, and lines 24--25 adjust these symbols when the inversion is resolved.